• Skip to primary navigation

 • 1 Jalapeño minced, saving heads for broth

-• 2 large Mesilla Peppers diced, or sub another 4 jalapeños or other hot peppers if you are unable to find them, saving heads for broth
+• 2 large Mesilla Peppers diced, or sub 4 jalapeños, 1-2 bird's eye chiles, or any other hot peppers you prefer.
+Poblanos are great for mild heat!

 • 3 small Sweet Potatoes peeled and diced small